kognetiks/kognetiks-chatbot/README.md

 ## Features

-Welcome to the future of website interaction with **Chatbot ChatGPT for WordPress**, your gateway to unparalleled visitor engagement powered by OpenAI's ChatGPT Large Language Models (LLMs) and GPT Assistants.
+Welcome to the future of website interaction with **Kognetiks Chatbot for WordPress**, your gateway to unparalleled visitor engagement powered by OpenAI's ChatGPT Large Language Models (LLMs) and GPT Assistants.

 **🌐 Harnessing OpenAI's Large Language Models for Enhanced Engagement**

-Dive into the world of advanced AI with OpenAI's Large Language Models at the core of our Chatbot ChatGPT.
+Dive into the world of advanced AI with OpenAI's Large Language Models at the core of our Kognetiks Chatbot.
 These models are trained to understand and respond to user queries in a natural, conversational manner.
 They're not just chatbots; they're intelligent conversational partners that can engage, inform, and assist your visitors in real time.
 Whether it's providing detailed answers to complex queries or engaging in casual conversation, these models are equipped to elevate the user experience on your website.

 **🌟 GPT Assistants: Tailored Conversational Experiences**